 Previous blitzes have netted as many as 5,200 tickets in just 2 days so this current 21-day initiative is sure to mean tens of thousands of additional traffic tickets handed out throughout the 5 boroughs.

-If you’ve received a traffic ticket in New York City during any of these recent blitzes do not plead guilty before getting a free legal consultation from the attorneys at The Rosenblum Law Firm.
+If you’ve received a traffic ticket in New York City during any of these recent blitzes do not plead guilty before getting a free legal consultation from the attorneys at Rosenblum Law.
 We can explain your ticket, its fines and penalties, and how we can help you fight your ticket in court.
 For your free consultation call us now at 888-883-5529.